Language Access Information for Providers

 What is Language Access?

 There are millions of New Yorkers who do not speak English as their primary language and have limited ability to read, speak, write, or understand English.
 For these New Yorkers, their Limited English Proficiency (LEP) status presents potential barriers to accessing important government programs and services.
-Language access is the provision of linguistically and culturally appropriate language services for our LEP population accessing public state services.
+Language access is the ability to communicate effectively to people with LEP, by providing linguistically and culturally appropriate language services.

-Language access includes interpretation (oral or visual communication) and translation (written communication) services for people with developmental disabilities, family members or designees who have limited English proficiency.
+To ensure that people with developmental disabilities, their family members or designees with LEP successfully receive the supports and services that they are seeking, OPWDD providers must offer interpretation (oral or visual communication) and translation (written communication) services.
 Language access and effective communication also applies to those who are deaf, hard-of-hearing or visually impaired.

 Laws, Rules and Regulations relating to providing Language Access Services